liucsthu/liucsthu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in aishan Honors College, Shandong University, Computer Science and Technology, 2012-2016
+* B.S. in Taishan Honors College, Shandong University, Computer Science and Technology, 2012-2016
 * Ph.D in Department of computer and science, Tsinghua University,Computer Science and Technology, 2016-2021

 Work experience